jubair-jx/flat-hive-backend/README.md

-# Flat Share Application(Prisma, TypeScript, ExpressJS, CRUD Operations, Authentication System)
+# Flat Share Application

-This project is a Flat Share Application, To has a API built using with prisma(ORM), Express, and TypeScript, Validation with implement authentication system, Filtering , and CRUD Operations etc.
+This project is a Flat Share Application, To has a full pleged and Full Stack Dynamic Web App, built by with prisma(ORM), Express, and TypeScript, NextJs, TS, JS etc..
+Validation with implement authentication system, Filtering , and CRUD Operations etc.

 ## Prerequisites